The Role of External Representatives

 The following documentation is required:

 How long is the approval process?
 How will I know if I have been approved?

-All ER requests will be considered at the next IEEE SA BOG and SASB meetings following receipt of all information in support of the ER request.
+All ER requests will be considered at the next IEEE SA BOG meeting following receipt of all information in support of the ER request.
 Official notification of approval will be sent from the IEEE SA staff.

 How long can you serve as an ER?

-Each ER shall be appointed for a term of no less than one year, and may be reappointed at the discretion of the OBC.
+The OBC shall indicate a desired term of appointment for each recommended ER candidate.
 Before an individual can serve as an ER, the IEEE SA BOG shall confirm their appointment, or reappointment, to that position.